 The Country Programme (CP) started in March 2012 and will be operational until February 2016.
 The overarching objective of the programme is to strengthen national capacity to improve primary education outcomes, reduce malnutrition among vulnerable groups, and improve the food security of communities living in disaster-prone areas and build their resilience to shocks.
 The CP aims to achieve this through its three components: nutrition and education support for the vulnerable, capacity development for disaster risk management and preparedness, and agricultural market support.
 Through the CP, WFP intends to develop the capacity of government staff and local community members, in-line with WFP's shift from food aid to food assistance.
-A total of 122,948 metric tons of food is scheduled to be distributed to some 1,926,400 beneficiaries over a five-year period.
-WFP will procure most of its food assistance in the local markets, thus supporting the local economy, including smallholder farmers.
+A total of nearly 123,000 metric tons of food is scheduled to be distributed to some 1.9 million people over a five-year period.
+WFP will source most of its food assistance on the local market, with some stocks procured from smallholder farmers.

 Responding to humanitarian needs and strengthening resilience to restore food security, nutrition and livelihoods

-This protracted relief and recovery operation started in December 2014 and will be operational until March 2017.
-The overall objective of the project is to contribute to restoring food security, rebuild sustainable livelihoods and strengthen the resilience of the most vulnerable food insecure population.
-The PRRO will enable WFP to provide relief assistance if and when disasters strike, while also enabling a gradual shift from unconditional relief assistance to more integrated relief and resilience-building programmes.
-Through this project, WFP will provide emergency food assistance to food insecure people affected by shocks while simultaneously introducing complementary actions in targeted areas, including behavioural change messaging (on nutrition, gender, protection, agricultural production, etc.) and integration into longer-term social support and resilience building interventions.
-The project also provides food assistance for assets (FFA) as part of the resilience component, focusing on the creation of productive assets in Malawi’s most chronically food insecure districts.
-In total through this operation, WFP will provide food assistance to about 1.7 million people covering three lean seasons.
+This protracted relief and recovery operation (PRRO) started in December 2014 and will continue until March 2017.
+The overall objective of the project is to contribute to restoring food security, rebuilding sustainable livelihoods and strengthening the resilience of the most vulnerable food insecure population.
+The PRRO enables WFP to provide relief assistance if and when disasters strike, while also enabling a gradual shift from unconditional relief assistance to more integrated relief and resilience-building programmes.
+Through this project, WFP will provide emergency food assistance to food-insecure people affected by shocks, introducing complementary actions in targeted areas (including behavioural change messaging on nutrition, gender, protection and agricultural production) while linking them to longer-term social support and resilience- building activities.
+The project also provides food assistance for assets as part of the resilience component, focusing on the creation of productive assets in Malawi’s most chronically food insecure districts.
+In total through this operation, WFP will provide food assistance to about 1.7 million people over three lean seasons.